camunda/camunda-docs/docs/apis-tools/grpc.md

   // the unique identifier of the created process instance; to be used wherever a request
   // needs a process instance key (e.g. CancelProcessInstanceRequest) int64 processInstanceKey = 4;
+  // the tenant ID of the created process instance string tenantId = 5;
 }
 ```